To obligate definition

 • To obligate and expend, for official re- ception and representation expenses, such amount as may be made available through ap- propriations (which for each of the fiscal years 1994 and 1995 may not exceed the amount made available to the Board for International Broadcasting for such purposes for fiscal year 1993).

-• To obligate funds for this program, according to 23 USC 148, a state must develop and implement a Strategic Highway Safety Plan (SHSP), produce a program of projects or strategies to reduce safety problems, evaluate the plan on a regular basis, and submit an annual report to the USDOT Secretary.
+• To obligate HSIP funds, a state department of transportation (DOT) must develop, implement, and update a strategic highway safety plan, produce a program of projects or strategies to reduce identified safety problems, and evaluate its program on a regular basis.

 • There is also a need to find cost-effective solutions to provide road access to sparsely populated areas in the State as conventional technologies are costly and unaffordable under such low-traffic situations.